Special Educational Needs and Disability Information Advice and Support Service (SENDIASS)

-- Young people up to the age of 25 with special educational needs and disabilities
+- Children and young people up to the age of 25 with special educational needs and disabilities

 We can support you from your initial concerns that you/your child may have SEN through to requesting and maintaining an Education, Health and Care Plan.

 We aim to:

 - Help parents, carers, children and young people to express their views and play an active role in decisions about their child's/their support

 - Provide high quiality information, advice and support to enable parents, carers and young people to make informed choices for their child or themselves